 The RI Hockey Hall of Fame is a 501(c)(3) non-profit with original funding provided by its two founding organizations and the contributions of volunteers and friends of our hockey community.
 Donations are sought to help stage our annual formal enshrinement ceremonies, maintain our virtual Hall of Fame website, and to fund and maintain three significant projects.

-With the financial support and assistance of individuals, businesses, and local institutions, our additional goals are to soon create a “Wall of Fame”, a memorial to pay perpetual tribute to our inductees in an appropriate and prominent public venue.
+With the financial support and assistance of individuals, businesses, and local institutions, our additional goals are to soon create a “Wall of Fame”, a memorial to pay perpetual tribute to our inductees at the Dunkin’ Donuts Center in Providence, RI.
 Our longer-range objectives are to create a permanent public exhibit to showcase our state’s illustrious hockey history and to develop charitable programs to continue to grow and expand the opportunities for young people to play and enjoy our great game.

 Rhode Islanders have captured a wealth of Olympic & World Championship gold

 The RIHHOF Board of Directors comprises nine volunteer individuals with direct and longtime connection to professional and amateur hockey in RI.
 Its primary purpose is to establish criteria for induction, create profiles of all qualifying candidates, and present nominees to a qualified Selection Committee for its impartial evaluations and selections.